-- Make sure to login to the meeting link 5-10 minutes prior to the meeting start time.
-Verify your audio and video are working and that you are using the virtual background. - Have any resources you plan to share readily available. - Execute the meeting plan you and your team came up with. - Answer any questions the legislator has and offer to send follow up information as needed.
+If holding a virtual meeting, make sure to login to the meeting link 5-10 minutes prior to the meeting start time.
+Verify your audio and video are working, that your name shows as your actual name if you are using a work or student account, and that you are using the WSPTA virtual background.

+- If your meeting is in-person, plan to arrive 5-10 minutes in advance.
+Allow extra time due to new safety practices in Olympia. - For in-person meetings, legislators are currently not taking handouts, so plan to send anything as follow-up after the meeting.
+If you are meeting virtually, have any resources you plan to share readily available. - Execute the meeting plan you and your team came up with.
+If you are asked a question you can not answer, tell the legislator you will get back to them.
+You can reach out to council or WSPTA advocacy leaders for answers. - Answer any questions the legislator has and offer to send follow up information as needed.